seetohjinwei/StackC/README.md

 - small standard library?
 - read input?

-- compare with char and not int (update the other one too)
 - remove some unnecessary primitive operations, only have primitive operations if impossible or very hard to implement in stackc
 - printing to stdout have no new line, no space at the end

-- `.` will print either int or string from the stack
-- `char and int` to typecast (check if valid ascii)

-- word that pops off integer N, then pops off N characters (first popped = first character in string), these characters will be concatenated into a string

 - reverse N items (0 for everything) on the stack (in stdlib?)
 - have access to a second stack?

-- "multi-line
-strings"

-- does C have dynamic string length? or we can just init a really big one (or linkedlist)

-TYPE_CHAR
-TYPE_INT
-TYPE_STR

-does C have type unions? if not save as below

-node
-->type
-->int_value (shared with char)
-->string_value

-= work for string?

 import/include files